CarlosSanchez1999/Matplotlib-challenge/README.md

 Matplotlib Challenge
-,this challenge is the module 5 Challenge.
+, this challenge is the module 5 challenge.